ludovicus3/secret-server-ruby/README.md

 Requires Secret Server 10.4 and higher, and an installation of the Secret Server SDK client tool.

+For general documentation about the SDK, go to https://github.com/thycotic/sdk-documentation.

 This gem is unofficial and not supported by Thycotic.

 ## Installation